Setting up the Harvest + Forecast integration

-Note: In order to see your budget predictions, Harvest projects need to have an invoice method of Person Hourly Rate or Project Hourly Rate.
+Note: In order to see your budget predictions, Harvest projects need to be set to bill by Person hourly rate or Project hourly rate.

-Once your projects are linked, all you need to do is get to work!
+Once your projects are linked, you can get to work.
 Plan your time in Forecast and track your time in Harvest, and you’ll get immediate results.